-Join Steve Fullmer for an in-depth discussion in this video Boot process management, part of Introduction to Windows 7.
+Join Steve Fullmer for an in-depth discussion in this video Boot process management, part of Learning Windows 7.

 - We've been looking at the different elements that…effect our decision regarding the edition or version…of Windows 7 that you select, the hardware requirements…and then the installation process options…and how that really effects what you might do…in terms of building partitions.…We mentioned the new boot process in Windows 7.…Let's take a deeper dive down that particular rabbit hole,…so that you could understand the components…just a little bit better.…Just as another refresher, these are the files…or components and the effective boot sequence…followed for Microsoft Windows XP,…with which most of you are probably familiar.…